-When we reach the meno years so many things seem to physically change don’t they?
-It’s a bit of a minefield!
+When we reach the menopausal years so many things seem to physically change don’t they?
+All in all, it can be a bit of a minefield to navigate!

-One of the common complaints we hear from Meno-She’s is that they feel bloated.
-Some are having a mild experience while others feel as if they’re three months pregnant.
+One of the common complaints we hear from women is that they’re feeling bloated.
+Subsequently, some have a mild experience while others feel three months pregnant.

-Many of you ask if this is one of the signs of peri and post-menopause?
+Many of you ask if this is one of the signs of premenopause, perimenopause or post-menopause?

 What is bloating?

-It’s a feeling of swelling or fullness accompanied by a distended, tight stomach.
-It can also be quite uncomfortable and not ideal if you’re on an island holiday. (dreaming…)
+Bloating is a feeling of swelling or fullness accompanied by a distended, tight stomach.
+In short, bloating can be uncomfortable.
+And it’s certainly not ideal if you’re on an island holiday (when the borders open again).

 Why does bloating occur?

 There can be a number of reasons.
-As always, during the meno years, we’ve got to look at fluctuating hormones.
-Particularly estrogen.
-Estrogen is a major player for women’s bodies and when it’s on a menopausal roller coaster or decline it can cause water retention, which leads to bloating.
+As always, during the menopause journey, we need to look at fluctuating hormones.
+Especially estrogen.
+Estrogen is a major player for women’s bodies.
+And when it’s on a menopausal rollercoaster or decline it can cause water retention, which leads to bloating.

-It’s also why we often emphasise the importance of good health and nutrition during peri and post-menopause because estrogen plays a role in bile production (liver), digestive enzyme production (gut), and insulin activity (pancreas).
+This is also why we often emphasise the importance of good health and nutrition during menopause.
+Indeed, estrogen plays a role in bile production (liver), digestive enzyme production (gut), and insulin activity (pancreas).
 As estrogen declines, these systems don’t perform as well leading to issues such as gas and bloating.

 What can you do?